vmi98/algorithms-project-69/README.md

 ## Search engine

 The project is part of Hexlet course assignments.
-TIt implements a simple search engine that can perform searches on a collection of documents.
+It implements a simple search engine that can perform searches on a collection of documents.
 The search engine supports text preprocessing to handle punctuation and case insensitivity and uses the TF-IDF metric to rank search results by relevance.

 ### Hexlet tests and linter status: